Tuck · Comparisons · Tuck vs Baby Monitor 3G

 Feature breadth — Baby Monitor 3G is intentionally minimal

-Tuck covers everything Baby Monitor 3G covers and adds the AI layer: cry classification (not just sound), AI scene captions in plain language, generative lullabies (different every night, optionally in a cloned family voice), full written morning sleep diary, multi-baby support on the higher tier.
+Tuck covers everything Baby Monitor 3G covers and adds the AI layer: cry classification (not just sound), AI scene captions in plain language, a curated lullaby library (different every night,), full written morning sleep diary, and free family viewer access for grandparents and nannies.
+Tuck does not have multi-baby support at launch — that's parked for a future update.

 The trade-off is clean: Baby Monitor 3G is a focused, finished, no-creep product.
 Tuck is a more expansive product that justifies a subscription with active AI features.